OSCAR-CASALS/LinguaLoupe/README.md

 ## Planned updates

+On October 1 support for other languages aside from english will be included.

 The following updates are planned for end of 2027:

 - Desktop app that will allow to use the pipeline outside the Command Line.
-- Support for other languages aside from english.
 - Include more models for sentyment classification aside from _cardiffnlp/twitter-roberta-base-sentiment_ and give the user the ability to choose the one that better fits it's data.

 ## Citations